Marjorie Corman Aaron

 - One of two featured mediators in DVD “The Skills of a Legal Mediator” by D. Golann, published by the ABA Section of Dispute Resolution, and JAMS Foundation, for use with D. Golann, Mediating Legal Disputes (American Bar Association, Section of Dispute Resolution, 2009).

-- Actors’ Imaginary Truths for Lawyers, UC Law Downtown Faculty Teach-In (2016).
+- Tips for On-Target and Terrific Training, with Professor Dwight Golann, ABA Section on Dispute Resolution Conference (April 2016).
+Actors’ Imaginary Truths for Lawyers, UC Law Downtown Faculty Teach-In (2016).

 - Negotiating Anchors, Perception, Power, and Improvisation for Better Deals UC Law Downtown Faculty Teach-In (2015).

 - Science for Artful Client Counseling Under Conditions of Complexity, High Stakes, Uncertainty & Unwelcome Realities, two part program on client communication techniques and basic decision analysis for the CPR Institute for Dispute Resolution,St. Louis, MO, (2015).

 - Mediators’ Set-Up for Lawyers’ Work, ABA Section on Dispute Resolution Spring Conference, Miami, FL, with Professor D. Golann (2014).